What Is Open Source Intelligence and How Is it Used?

 2. Identifying External Threats

-As we’ve discussed many times in the past, the internet is an excellent source of insights into an organization’s most pressing threats.
+As we’ve discussed many times in the past, the internet is an excellent source of insights into an organization’s most pressing emerging threats.
 From identifying which new vulnerabilities are being actively exploited to intercepting threat actor “chatter” about an upcoming attack, open source intelligence enables security professionals to prioritize their time and resources to address the most significant current threats.

 In most cases, this type of work requires an analyst to identify and correlate multiple data points to validate a threat before action is taken.
 For example, while a single threatening tweet may not be cause for concern, that same tweet would be viewed in a different light if it were tied to a threat group known to be active in a specific industry.